 In February 2020, the Office of the Provost launched a pilot program designed to hire and retain underrepresented faculty at West Virginia University.
-The University Mission Hires, developed by the Diversity Hire Task Force, will provide up to $150,000 in additional funding to support new faculty hires.
+The University Mission Hires, developed by the Diversity Hire Task Force, provided additional funding to support new faculty hires.
 There was a competitive application process and those selected were funded for up to three years.
 We are now in the process of making this a sustained and long-term program that can stand on its own without Office of the Provost funding.

 Please refer to the following conditions before submitting a proposal.

-- In keeping with the University’s goals of diversity aligned with the teaching, research and service missions, the positions are open to all levels of the professorate; due to the R1 mission of the university, preference will be given to tenured or tenure-track positions at the assistant and associate professor rank.
+- In keeping with the University’s teaching, research and service missions, the positions are open to all levels of the professorate; due to the R1 mission of the University, preference will be given to tenured or tenure-track positions at the assistant and associate professor rank.

-- Hires made through this program will enable a waiver of posting, allowing for immediate, strategic recruitment with specific underutilized candidates in mind.
+- Hires made through this program will require a waiver of posting, allowing for immediate, strategic recruitment.

-- Candidates must be US citizens, permanent residents, or be otherwise eligible to work in the US.
+- Candidates must be eligible to work in the U.S.

-The following items will be required when submitting a proposal for consideration.
+The following items will be required when submitting a University Mission hire proposal for consideration.

 A one-page cover letter from the department chair or director that includes the following: